$381,506Average Value$318Average Price per Sq Ft45Homes For Sale

 New businesses and many mom and pops

 Main Street features a small downtown with delis, barber shops and laundromats.
 Some businesses near the amusement park are seasonal, but year-round favorites include Hudson Coffee.
 It’s more of a take-out spot than cafe, but Hudson sources and roasts its own beans.
 Newer additions include Half Moon, offering comfort food, events and outdoor seating across from the beach, and Grin Brewing, a dog-friendly environment for craft beer.
-Celebrity chef David Burke now owns Dixie Lee Bakery, a local staple that his mother once frequented.
+Celebrity chef David Burke now owns Dixie Lee Bakery, a neighborhood staple that his mother once frequented.
 The mixed-use development plans to add 45,000 square feet of restaurants, retail and entertainment in about five years.
 Nearby, Route 36 offers additional shopping like Sam’s Farm Market for basic groceries and there are farmers markets come summer.

 Keansburg's Dixie Lee Bakery attracts folks from all the surrounding towns.